vanshika230/Machine-Learning/README.md

     1. K- Nearest Neighbour:-
            - Theory
            - Implementation
-           🌺 Projects:-
-              - Handwriting Recognition
-              - Diabetes Classification
     2. Linear Regression
           - What is Linear Regression
           - What is gradient descent
           - Implementation of gradient descent
           - Making predictions on data set
           - Contour and Surface Plots
           - Using Scikit Learn for Linear Regression
-          🌺 Projects:-
-               - Predicting Marks based on Number of hours invested in study

    # 💯 Mathematics required for Machine Learning
         a.Statistics:
             1. Measures of central tendency – mean, median, mode